What Does Your Bag Tell About You?

 Of course you want that your choice of accessories is fully aligned with your style intention.
 The specs of this are entirely up to you.
 You have full control of your personal image.

 High quality items, belonging and having a status are important to you.
-You have worked hard for your money and like to reward yourself.
-Everyday aesthetics are close to your heart.
+You have worked hard for your money and like to reward yourself with a truly luxurious designer bag.
+Everyday aesthetics are close to your heart and you appreciate skilled craftmanship.

-You prefer a frugal life-style.
+Flashy status symbols and easily recognizable branded items have no value to you.
+You prefer to make an understated style statement by wearing a non-branded bag, or a bag from a less-known or emerging brand.
+You prefer a frugal life-style and no-fuss approach to style.
 Form and function are more important to you than big names and big price tags.
-In an ideal situation you’ll find a bag that has it all, except the name.
+In an ideal situation you’ll find a bag that has it all.

-The downfall of these bags is that you can never be sure of their quality and if something goes wrong they have no customer service to help you.
+The downfall of these bags is that you can’t always be sure of their quality and if something goes wrong they might not have customer service to help you.
+But if you find a real gem, it will serve you for years to come.
+There are also many mid-range quiet luxury bag brands out there, who make fabulous quality and amazing designs, but skip the brash designer bag vibe.

 4. Backpack